jmjeong/alfred-extension/bookmark/README-en.md

   - added
 - Pinboard integration
   - **Your local bookmarks are replaced with pinboard.in data after integration**
-  - After integration, add and delete operation is synced with pinboard.in
+  - After integration, add/delete operation is synced with pinboard.in
   - You can download pinboard.in bookmark  with `pbreload` command.

 ### Install